borntofrappe/game-development/Utils/Timer/README.md

 }
 ```

-The change is computed as the final value, minus the original measure.
-All divided by the input delta time.
+The change is computed as the final value, minus the original measure divided by the input delta time.

 ```lua
 ["change"] = (value - ref[key]) / dt